Download page View Device Information in the IGEL UMS.

 Read Out Network Adapter Data via API

 You can read out network adapter information via a REST interface.
-For details, see Thin Client in the IMI API V3 Reference.
+For details, see Device in the IMI API V3 Reference.

 In this area, the licenses available for the device are listed.